Major Groups > False Morels > Gyromitra caroliniana

 by Michael Kuo

 Massive specimens of this species are encountered with some regularity; see the photos to the right.
-I have seen newspaper reports of "monster morels" weighing up to seven pounds; reports such as these are invariably reports of Gyrmoitra caroliniana, rather than true morels.
-Seasoned morel hunter Tom Nauman, who coordinates the Illinois State Morel Mushroom Hunting Championship, reports that he has seen a 13-inch tall true morel, and that even such a huge morel as this weighed only 20 ounces.
+I have seen newspaper reports of "monster morels" weighing up to seven pounds; reports such as these are invariably reports of Gyromitra caroliniana, rather than true morels.

 Description:

-Ecology: Officially saprobic, but potentially also mycorrhizal--or, like the true morels, donning both ecological hats in the course of its life cycle; found under hardwoods in spring; widely distributed in eastern North America from Kansas to the East Coast, but especially common in the south and in the Mississippi and Ohio watersheds.
-The northern edge of its range appears to be the southern Great Lakes.
+Ecology: Officially saprobic, but potentially also mycorrhizal--or, like the true morels, donning both ecological hats in the course of its life cycle; found under hardwoods--usually near rotting stumps and downed trees; spring; widely distributed in eastern North America from Kansas to the East Coast, but especially common in the south and in the Mississippi and Ohio watersheds (the northern edge of its range appears to be the southern Great Lakes).

 Gyromitra caroliniana